Get

 Health and Care

-Savannah Cats are generally very healthy with no breed-specific diseases known.
+Savannah Cats are generally very healthy, with no breed-specific diseases known.
 Spaying and neutering are always recommended, even though male cats in the first three generations are usually sterile.

-Their short fur coat requires very little maintenance beyond the occasional brushing.
-Make grooming time a fun time for your cat by offering toys during their session.
-A Savannah Cat will also need its nails trimmed regularly along with good dental care.
-It’s important to start these habits at a young age, so you’re not in a wrestling match with a formidable, full-grown Savannah Cat when it comes time for a manicure!
+A Savannah will also need their nails trimmed regularly along with good dental care.
+Establishing a nail-trimming and tooth-brushing routine at a young age is vital so you’re not wrestling with a formidable, full-grown Savannah when it’s time for a manicure!

 Breeding